Member Spotlight: Kristy Aiken

 About Kristy Aiken

-Kristy Aiken, BSN, RN, CWON, CFCN joined the WOCN Society in 2006.
+Kristy Aiken, BSN, RN, CWON, CFCN, joined the WOCN Society in 2006.
 Kristy’s interest in wound care started while working as a treatment nurse in a long-term care facility.
 Kristy loved seeing the progress of healing in the wounds she was treating and started seeking out certification programs.
-Kristy enrolled in the Emory University WOC Nursing Education Program accredited by the WOCN, obtained her certification, and began her career as a WOC nurse at an acute care hospital.
+Kristy enrolled in the WOCN-accredited Emory University WOC Nursing Education Program and obtained her certification, and began her career as a WOC nurse at an acute care hospital.
 Today, Kristy is pursuing her Family Nurse Practitioner (FNP) degree to continue to advance her skills and hopes to specialize as an Advanced Practice WOC nurse.

 Joining the WOCN Society